Liu-cp/Face-Detection-Based-on-BP-Neural-Network/README.md

 # Face-Detection-Based-on-BP-Neural-Network

-This code doesn't realistic our target, it only can training and detect the picture of only have face.
+This code doesn't realistic our target, it only can training and detect the picture of only have face or don't have face.
 If the picture have other background, this code can't give the fece's location.